United States of America

 - Visa & Passport

 Pennsylvania Travel Guide

-The other main metropolis is Pittsburgh, on the western side of the state, where the smoke-belching steel mills of the early 20th century have given way to urban redevelopment highlighting the region's natural beauty.
+The other main metropolis of Pennsylvania is Pittsburgh on the western side of the state, where the smoke-belching steel mills of the early 20th century have given way to urban redevelopment intended to highlight the region's natural beauty.

-State capital is the city of Harrisburg in the north, with its exceptionally handsome capitol building and impressive State Museum, covering Pennsylvania's 300-year history, and the National Civil War Museum which focuses on the human side of the conflict.
+The state capital is the city of Harrisburg in the north, with an exceptionally handsome capitol building, the impressive State Museum covering Pennsylvania's 300-year history, and the National Civil War Museum which focuses on the human side of the conflict.

 Become our Pennsylvania Travel Expert

 We are looking for contributors for our Pennsylvania travel guide.
 If you are a local, a regular traveller to Pennsylvania or a travel professional with time to contribute and answer occasional forum questions, please contact us.